 It often said that the Computer Fraud and Abuse Act (CFAA), 18 U.S.C. § 1030, is an access crime — meaning that it is designed to punish the wrongful access of a device.
 A recent case out of the Northern District of Texas highlights this point.
-Continue reading The CFAA is for Access of a Computer, Not Mere Possession
+Read the rest of this entry »

 The USA v.
 Apple battle is one of the hottest issues currently being debated in cybersecurity, privacy, law enforcement, and perhaps even, water coolers in offices around the country.
 What the debate is lacking in substantive, factually-based, well-reasoned analysis, it certainly makes up for in passion and strong opinions.
 If you are not convinced, spend a few minutes reading the #AppleVsFBI Twitter Feed.
-Continue reading Making Sense of #AppleVsFBI Issues: #DtSR Podcast
+Read the rest of this entry »

 TAKEAWAYS: If your company intends to limit its employees access to certain information on the company network, (1) make sure appropriate technological restrictions are in place and are working; and (2) make sure there are appropriate policies or other documentation in place to show the employees subjectively knew it was off limits.